rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 ![](typst-report-typst.png)

-### Tweaks within Quarto doc
+## Customize the PDF by tweaking YAML options

 If you look at the [Quarto docs](https://quarto.org/docs/output-formats/typst.html), you’ll see that you can make additional tweaks within the YAML.
-You can set properties like the font (I’ll change it to something very obviously different), page size and margins:
+You can set properties like the font (I’ll change it to something very obviously different), paper size, and margins:

 ``` yaml
 ---